 Contact for: Proposal Review for Social Sciences, Humanities, Fine Arts, and Education, ISBER Grant Programs, Funding Consultation, Sample Proposals, Workshops, New Faculty Orientation

-Contact for: Proposal Review for Science and Engineering, Large Center/Program Planning, Funding Consultation, Sample Proposals, Workshops, New Faculty Orientation
+Contact for: Proposal Review for the Humanities, Fine Arts, and Education, Funding Consultation, Sample Proposals, Workshops

 Kelly Pillsbury has her M.A. in Social Entrepreneurship and Change and B.A. in English, both from Pepperdine University.
 She worked for two years in the Office of Research and Sponsored Programs at Pepperdine before moving to UCSB to join the Research Development Team.